doughuang168/maze-solver-dfs-bfs/README.md

 - In command windows type "./gradlew build" in Linux environment or ".\gradlew.bat build" in windows environment.
 In Linux make sure gradlew is exechtable or "chmod +x gradlew"

-- In command windows type "./gradlew build" in Linux environment or ".\gradlew.bat build" in windows environment.
-In Linux make sure gradlew is exechtable or "chmod +x gradlew"

 - In command windows type "cp build/distributions/Maze-1.0-SNAPSHOT.zip targetDir" in Linux environment or "copy build\distributions\Maze-1.0-SNAPSHOT.zip targetDir" in windows environment.  targetDir is the folder hold built artifact.